Clinician Scientist Program

 Clinician Scientist Baden-Württemberg Netzwerk

 The Clinician Scientist Baden-Württemberg Network connects the medical faculties of Heidelberg, Mannheim, Ulm, Tübingen, and Freiburg, as well as the DKFZ.
 The network supports Clinician Scientists across all partner institutions and aims to promote translational medicine through close collaboration between clinic and research.
-Clinician Scientists of all instituts gather annually for the Clinician Scientist Baden-Württemberg Networking Event, with the next one scheduled for 4 of July 2025 in Ulm.
+Clinician Scientists of all instituts gather annually for the Clinician Scientist Baden-Württemberg Networking Event, with the next one scheduled 2026 in Freiburg.

 Contact us